pollfish/docs/ios.md

 <br/>
 #### **5.2.3 .indicatorPadding (int)**

-Sets padding from top or bottom according to the Position of Pollfish indicator
+Sets padding from the top or bottom of the screen according to the Position of the Pollfish indicator.
+Below you can see an example on how to add padding of 50 from the bottom of the screen prior rendering Pollfish indicator.
 <br/><br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```